dabloomberg/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Pantsy Fundamental
 ---

+Not a robot
+Robot
+Create to serve
+Live to die